MicrosoftDocs/memdocs/memdocs/intune/remote-actions/organizational-messages-prerequisites.md

 ## URL requirements
 The domain for your custom destination URLs must be added to your list of verified Azure AD custom domain names.
 For more information, see [Add your custom domain - Azure Active Directory](/azure/active-directory/fundamentals/add-custom-domain#add-your-custom-domain-name-to-azure-ad).

+## Policy requirements
+There are certain experience and Windows Spotlight policies in Microsoft Intune that block the delivery of organizational messages.
+This section describes how to adjust all settings so that delivery is always allowed and works as intended.

-## Organizational messages policy requirements
+### Organizational messages delivery policy
 You must enable the delivery of organizational messages in all new and existing policies that are targeted at users and devices receiving organizational messages.

  1. Go to **Settings catalog** > **Experience** > **Enable delivery of organizational messages (User)**.
  2. For **Enable delivery of organizational messages**, toggle the switch to **Enabled**.

-## Windows Spotlight policy requirements
+### Windows Spotlight policies
-Certain Windows Spotlight policies block the delivery of organizational messages.
-This section describes how to change these policies so that delivery is always allowed and works as intended.
  You can configure these policies using a Microsoft Intune [device restrictions profile template](../configuration/device-restrictions-configure.md) or the [settings catalog](../configuration/settings-catalog.md).

->[!IMPORTANT]
-> Make sure to configure these policies in all new and existing policies that are targeted at users and devices receiving organizational messages.
+Make sure to configure these policies in all new and existing policies that are targeted at users and devices receiving organizational messages.

-### Template profile
+#### Template profiles
 Go to **Configuration profiles** > **Templates** > **Device restrictions** > **Windows Spotlight** to edit these settings.

 * To allow taskbar messages: